 The issues explored will vary from year-to-year.
 Examples include:

 - body modification

 Option courses and fieldwork

 You will choose from a wide range of option courses outside your primary subjects.

-You will study the archaeology of Scotland, from the earliest evidence of human occupation at the end of the last ice age to the Roman incursion in the early 1st millennium AD.
+In Year 2, you will study the archaeology of Scotland, from the earliest evidence of human occupation at the end of the last ice age to the Roman incursion in the early 1st millennium AD.